Fruup/bachelor-thesis-web/thesis-md/chapter-particle-neighborhood.md

 ## Particle classification

 <Figure ref="fig-particle-neighborhood-anisotropic" sources="figure-anisotropic.png">
-    This is figure 4 of the paper by Wu et al. It shows how anisotropic kernels help with correctly classifying particles located close to the surface of the fluid.
+    This is figure 4 of the paper by [Wu et al](cite:Wu).
+It shows how anisotropic kernels help with correctly classifying particles located close to the surface of the fluid.
 </Figure>

 In order to reduce the number of ray marching steps near small bundles of particles, they have to be classified as either belonging to a dense fluid area ("aggregated") or to a sparse area (non-aggregated, splash particles).
 For this, the density is evaluated at each particle's position and compared to a constant.
-When using isotropic kernels for the density calculation, this will lead to misinterpretations at the surface of the fluid, even in aggregated locations (Figure [#fig-particle-neighborhood-anisotropic]).
+When using isotropic kernels for the density calculation, this will lead to misinterpretations at the surface of the fluid, even in aggregated locations ([figure](#fig-particle-neighborhood-anisotropic)).
 Therefore, the authors suggest to characterize the particle's neighborhood as explained above and construct a transformation matrix $\textbf{G}_i$ for the particle to be used as an input to the anisotropic kernel $W_a$. $\textbf{G}_i$ is a transformation into the coordinate system represented by $\tilde{\textbf{C}}$, so it has to be the inverse of $\tilde{\textbf{C}}$ (note that $\textbf{R}$ is a rotation matrix, therefore $\textbf{R}^{-1} \equiv \textbf{R}^T$):

 $$
 \textbf{G}_i :=